jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 (iv) Such other factors as may be deemed beneficial to the best interest of the National Government while ensuring attractiveness to potential investors.
-All assets of NPC shall be sold in an open and transparent manner through public bidding, and the same shall apply to the disposition of IPP contracts;
+All assets of NAPOCOR shall be sold in an open and transparent manner through public bidding, and the same shall apply to the disposition of IPP contracts;
 Page 76 of 100(e) In cases of transfer of possession, Control, operation or Privatization of multi-purpose hydro facilities, safeguards shall be prescribed to ensure that the National Government may direct water usage in cases of shortage to protect potable water, irrigation, and all other requirements imbued with public interest.
-The rights of NPC over such multi-purpose hydro facilities shall be transferred to PSALM;
+The rights of NAPOCOR over such multi-purpose hydro facilities shall be transferred to PSALM;
 (f) The Agus and the Pulangui complexes in Mindanao shall be excluded from among the Generation Companies that will be initially privatized.
-Their ownership shall be transferred to the PSALM and both shall continue to be operated by the NPC.
+Their ownership shall be transferred to the PSALM and both shall continue to be operated by the NAPOCOR.
 Said complexes may be
 privatized not earlier than ten (10) years from the effectivity of the Act, and, except for Agus III, shall not be subject to BOT, Build-